 ANTICIPATED RESULTS FROM THE ASSIGNMENT

-As a result of the volunteer technical assistance, it is anticipated that this assignment will result in improved harvesting and post-harvest technologies which include better ways of harvesting and threshing techniques, post-harvest grain and straws/stalks’ handling, grain storage management and food safety.
+As a result of the volunteer technical assistance, it is anticipated that this assignment will result in improved harvesting and post-harvest technologies which include better ways of harvesting and threshing techniques, post-harvest grain and straw handling, grain storage management and food safety.
 It is also anticipated that 90 smallholders’ farmers and 10 ToTs benefit from the training and practical technical assistance.
 As a result, it is anticipated that farmers will incorporate lessons learnt to improve harvest, post-harvest handling and storage of grains to minimize grain losses and deterioration in quality.
 Specific outputs from this assignment include but not limited to the following:

 Improved harvesting, post-harvest handling and storage methods,